cockroachlabs/workshop_labs/topology-patterns/README.md

   lease_preferences = '[[+region=eu-west-1]]';
 ```

-After few minutes, verify all replicas for the European cities are in the `eu-west-1` region
+After few minutes, verify all replicas for the European cities are in the `eu-west-1` region.
+You can also run this [Replication Report](https://www.cockroachlabs.com/docs/stable/query-replication-reports.html#find-out-which-of-your-tables-have-a-constraint-violation) to confirm when the rebalance is done and no range is in violation.

 ```sql
 SELECT * FROM ridesranges ORDER BY lease_holder_locality;